 - Paprika and Turmeric: Classic flavors of the Middle East.

 All of these flavors are great for baked pita chips and you can even make a batch of each and serve them all together.
 It's amazing how quick they disappear from the plate!

 It's best to serve these pita chips right out of the oven and fresh.
 That's when they're the crispiest.
 However, you can make them a day ahead and heat them in the oven for a few minutes.

 Mediterranean and Middle Eastern cuisines have amazing dips and spreads that you can make at home and serve with these homemade pita chips.
-Our favorites are spicy hummus, baba ganoush, muhammara, tzatziki or even just a simple bowl of yogurt.
-A simple spread makes the best appetizer platter for your parties and gatherings.
+Our favorites are marinated feta, mutabal, roasted garlic hummus, tzatziki or even just a simple bowl of yogurt.
+A simple spread makes the best mezze platter for your parties and gatherings.